as183789043/as183789043.github.io/theme-document-sass-uptime-robot/index.md

 In the subsequent settings, you will see *PAID*, which are benefits that need to be upgraded to enjoy.
 {{< /admonition >}}

 The mailbox jumps to the homepage of UptimeRobot.
-You can see that there is a mobile version available for download (~~~No need to carry a computer with you anytime and anywhere XD~~~) Then click +Add New Monitor
+You can see that there is a mobile version available for download (~~~No need to carry a computer with you anytime and anywhere 😂~~~) Then click +Add New Monitor
 ![Homepage](./first-page.jpg)

 Select monitoring type